TC

 • Clean Air Act Fee: $15.00

-• Passport to the Parks Fee: $24.00 (This grants you free parking at all CT state parks and beaches).
+• Passport to the Parks Fee: $24.00 (This mandatory fee grants you free day-use parking at all Connecticut state parks and beaches).

-If you are buying a car from out of state and bringing it in, you must also pay the 6.35% state sales tax (or a 7.75% Luxury Tax if the vehicle costs over $50,000).
+If you are buying a vehicle from out of state and registering it for the first time, you must also clear the state sales tax.
+Connecticut charges a standard 6.35% state sales tax, which scales up to a 7.75% luxury tax if the vehicle's total purchase price exceeds $50,000.

 5. The Compliance Block Warning

-Once you are registered, be aware of how Connecticut handles local taxes.
-You do not pay local sales tax at the DMV, but your town will mail you an annual Motor Vehicle Property Tax bill based on your car's assessed value.
+Once your plates are mounted, remain aware of how Connecticut manages local taxation.
+You do not pay municipal taxes at the DMV counter; instead, your town will mail you an annual Motor Vehicle Property Tax bill based on your car's assessed value.